csfCodes/Simplest-Daily-Spending-Tracker/README.md

 I know, enough of this blabbering right! ☺️  Hehehe, let's see how to use it ...

 **How to use** :-
-1) Download the zip file from the repo which has only one file ( Duh! along with this README file.  😜 )
+1) Download the zip file from the repo which has only one file (Duh! along with this README file.😜)
 2) Keep it anywhere in your system.
 3) Double click on the file.
 4) Enter the name of the thing on which money was spent like cake, movie, ice cream etc.,